Harish-Srinivas-07/random-bing-search/README.md

 ## Ahoy, Matey!
 Join the Fun 🤝

 All aboard! 🌊 We welcome everyone to join this exciting journey.
-If you have ideas to make our app even better, let us know!
-You can send us a message - oops, we mean, give us your thoughts!
-Our team can't wait to hear from you. 🌟
+If you have ideas to make our web even better, let us know!
+You can send us a message - oops, we mean, give us your thoughts! wait to hear from you. 🌟

 ## Screenshot :
 <img width="1080" alt="image" src="https://github.com/Harish-Srinivas-07/random-bing-search/assets/114596900/377b3c9f-c7db-44ba-8d1b-c0089b9ed6bb">